 Creates a scholarship program for students to pay for exams that translate into college credit, and sets aside $200,000 over two years for the scholarships.

 Reestablishes the CART (Computer Aided, Realtime Translation of spoken English) provider and sign language interpreter net tuition repayment fund.
-The bill does not set aside any money for the fund.

 Allows a retired faculty member of the community college system to begin part-time employment a college prior to 28 days after retirement without affecting his or her retirement allowance.